ayushichoudhary-19/TaaranganaWebsite/README.md

 Welcome to Tarangana's demo website repository.
 This project os solely created for the recruitment task of Tarangana.
 Please note that this is not the official website but a demo website developed for the recruitment process.

 **Disclaimer:** The content and images used in the website is random and used for demonstration purposes and is not 100% authentic.

-## Demo

-Explore the live demo of the Finivesta demo website by clicking [here](https://ayushichoudhary-19.github.io/TaranganaWebsite/).

 ## Features